energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 In CVM, since we would be able to learn from devices and networks across companies, manufacturers and networks, we may discover patterns that were heretofore unknown (and unpredicatble).
 E.g. we might learn that when Vendor X device X limits power to P, then Vendor Y device Y actually increases it's power consumption by 1.1*P, actually offsetting (and more) energy consumption to produce net energy waste.
 An example of this might help (wildly fictional): When home thermostat devices in homes are set to allow max temp Y when the ambient temperature is >Z, then we learn that consumers actually drive their cars MORE to the beach to cool off than we saved by limiting the thermostats (net energy waste, not gain).
 Again, this is a wildly fictional example, but it just may start ideas about what might be possible.
 This shows how IOT energy device data from 3 different vendors is cross analyzed (home thermostat IOT, car (EV) IOT, user Phone IOT (location data)).

+2. FUTURE MONETIZATION:

 By exposing energy and power consumption data sets to the OCEAN marketplaces, we might enable the following monetization Areas:

     a) provide IOT power datasets for a fee (i.e. enable buy/sell of energy data)

-    b) provide EW-DOS-AI as a service to manufacturers of EW-DOS enabled devices and energy network providers
+    b) provide EW-AI as a service to manufacturers of EW-DOS enabled devices and energy network providers

     c) provide architecture and analytics as a service (Actual AI algos) to IOT manufacturers of EW-DOS enabled devices

-Proposed Architecture & Deliverables:
+    d) Offer EW-AI integration and analysis/consulting services to IOT vendors

+3. PROPOSED ARCHITETURE & DELIVERABLES:

     1. Thin client REST API (either Typescript/Node.js or Golang, JSON, Swagger Docs): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
 This would enable EW-AI to be integrated easily into many different EW-DOS clients,